Megscode/CV/README.md

 ### I Support and Celebrate Others.

-I beleive that the best teams are full of positive, empowering and empathetic people.
+I believe that the best teams are full of positive, empowering and empathetic people.
 Who you work with hugely influences your overall wellbeing at work.
 I strive to be a supportive, empowering, and positive team member who celebrates the successes of others and brings people together as a team.

 ### I Understand and Communicate Complex Ideas.

 My dissertation was titled 'Does Consciousness Exist?'
-To comprehend the concept of consciousness, I approached the concept from  multiple angles using analytical thinking, diagrams, analagous stories, metaphors, innovative questioning, effective reasoning and examination of empirical evidence.
+To comprehend the concept of consciousness, I approached the concept from  multiple angles using analytical thinking, diagrams, analogous stories, metaphors, innovative questioning, effective reasoning and examination of empirical evidence.
 While I may never truly know if consciousness exists or not, I did learn how to communicate complex ideas logically and clearly.

 ### I am Proactive and Independent.

 Day to day our lives are improved by people solving problems behind the scenes.
 People who see a problem and instead of waiting for someone else to fix it, find a way to fix it themselves.
 I pride myself on being one of these people.
-That's why at my part-time job at The Body Shop during university I created an Ethics and Values training sylabus to inform and teach other employees.
-It's why I became a Pioneer member of the European Tea Society, who's mission it is to create and inspire excellence in the speciality tea community through innovation, research, education and communication. and it's why I volunteered Oxford Homeless Pathways where I ran a creative workshop.
+That's why at my part-time job at The Body Shop during university I created an Ethics and Values training syllabus to inform and teach other employees.
+It's why I became a Pioneer member of the European Tea Society, whose mission it is to create and inspire excellence in the speciality tea community through innovation, research, education and communication. and it's why I volunteered at Oxford Homeless Pathways where I ran a creative workshop.

 ### I am Enthusiastic and Inquisitive

-Never one to shy away from new tasks and activities, I have always strived to expand my skillset and make the most out of my professional and personal life.
+Never one to shy away from new tasks and activities, I have always strived to expand my skill set and make the most out of my professional and personal life.

 ## <a name="Where_I've_studied">Where I've studied</a>